-- a.
+a.
 The home occupation shall be restricted to lawfully built enclosed structures and be conducted in such a manner as not to give an outward appearance of a business.
-No aspect of the business shall be conducted outside the home with the exception of parking business vehicles and childcare play areas (which are not a home occupation, they are a residential use). - b.
-The home occupation shall not result in any structural alterations or additions to a structure that will change its primary use or building code occupancy classification. - c.
-The home occupation shall not violate any conditions of development approval (i.e., prior land use development permit or approval). - d.
-No products or equipment produced or used by the home occupation, may be displayed to be visible from outside any structure with the exception of one business vehicle.
+No aspect of the business shall be conducted outside the home with the exception of parking business vehicles and -> family Child case homes Can't be regula home occupations - they are residential b.
+The home occupation shall not result in any structural alterations or additions to a structure that will change its primary use or building code occupancy classification.

+The home occupation shall not violate any conditions of development approval (i.e., prior land use development permit or approval).

+d.
+No products or equipment produced or used by the home occupation, may be displayed to be visible from outside any structure with the exception of one business vehicle and childcare.